rodemann/rodemann.github.io/_pages/bio.md

 * SIPTA Summer School Bursary 2022

-* B.Sc. and M.Sc. scholarships (2016-2021) granted by Evangelisches Studienwerk Villigst (talent program funded by the German Federal Ministry of Education and Research, BMBF)
+* Full (100%) B.Sc. and M.Sc. scholarships (2016-2021) granted by Gifted Support Organization "Villigst" (funded by the German Federal Ministry of Education and Research, BMBF)